Work hardening

 The treatment usually involves an intensive course of 4 to 6 weeks, with sessions lasting 2-4 hours daily.
 The first week begins with light training, gradually increasing load intensity and duration each week.
 Training content includes:

-• Simulation of occupational tasks such as lifting and repetitive motions
+• Simulated occupational tasks such as lifting and repetitive motions

-Dosage adjustments are based on physiological responses such as heart rate monitoring and fatigue assessment.
-Therapists will adjust the training intensity and content weekly based on muscle strength tests and work simulation performance.
+Dosage adjustments are based on physiological responses, such as heart rate monitoring and fatigue assessment.
+Therapists will modify training intensity and content weekly based on muscle strength tests and work simulation performance.

 Benefits and Advantages